ronenpresser/BIUAdvancedProg1/README.md

 https://github.com/ronenpresser/BIUAdvancedProg1

 ## Background on the project
-This project is an assignment as a part of a course called Advanced Programming 1 in our Computer Seince degree of second year in Bar Ilan University.
+This project is an assignment as a part of a course called Advanced Programming 1 in our Computer Seince degree of second year in Bar Ilan University, written in c++.

 ## Part #1
 In this first milestone of the project, we'll make a code parser that will remote control a plane in a FlightGear simulator.